-Any person who obtained their clearances may transfer or provide services in another capacity within the charter school without submitting new clearances as long as the person's clearances are current.
+Any person who obtained their clearances may transfer or provide services in another capacity within the charter school without submitting new clearances if the person's clearances are current.

 When an employee begins employment with a new employee with the charter school, new clearances must be obtained.